 DO NOT TRAVEL OUTSIDE OF CANADA WITH ANY CANNABIS PRODUCT.

 Visit the Consumer Information on Cannabis section on Health Canada's website.

 At this time, Zenabis is not issuing patient ID cards.
-This is because, under ACMPR regulations, such a card does not provide proof that you are a medicinal cannabis patient.
+This is because, under the Cannabis Regulations, such a card does not provide proof that you are a medicinal cannabis patient.
 If you are ever questioned by the authorities, there are only 2 pieces of documentation that prove you are legally allowed to possess medical cannabis: the original product label or your order invoice.